Harriet Mordaunt: Extramarital activities and birth of a daughter

-The Mordaunts had toured Switzerland together early in their marriage, but when, in June 1868, Sir Charles prepared for an annual fishing trip to Norway, Lady Mordaunt encouraged him to go on his own.
+The Mordaunts had toured Switzerland together early in their marriage, but when, in June 1868, Sir Charles prepared for an annual fishing trip to Norway, which was then part of the United Kingdoms of Sweden and Norway, Lady Mordaunt encouraged him to go on his own.
 Arrangements were made for her to remain at Walton Hall in the company of a sister and another lady.
 However, when Sir Charles returned early from Norway, he found his wife alone.
 One of her maids later testified that, during Sir Charles's absence, Lady Mordaunt had been visited in London by Viscount Cole (later 4th Earl of Enniskillen), who, after dinner, had "remained alone with her until a very late hour"; on another occasion, he had travelled with her by train from Paddington station to Reading, where he alighted from a carriage of which they had been the only occupants.
 Other servants, who seem to have resented Lady Mordaunt's behaviour, added their own accounts of Lord Cole’s visits.

 Parliament rose on 28 July 1868, and in November Sir Charles did not stand for re-election.
 The Liberal Party swept to power at the first general election since Disraeli's Reform Act 1867.
 By then, Lady Mordaunt was five months pregnant.
 On 28 February 1869 she gave birth prematurely to a daughter, Violet Caroline.
 (Note: Some writers, including Souhami and Michael Havers et al (1977) The Royal Baccarat Scandal, have referred to the baby as a boy and others merely to a child.
 In correspondence of 1869 relating to Violet's custody, she was referred to as "it".)
 The timing was significant, in view of Sir Charles's absence on a fishing trip the previous year.
 Doctors initially feared that the child might be blind, causing Lady Mordaunt to become hysterical, imagining that this had been brought about by a hereditary sexually transmitted disease.
 (At the time, gossip surrounding Freddy Johnstone, a close friend of the Prince of Wales, whom Lady Mordaunt shortly afterwards claimed to have been one of her lovers, was that he suffered from such a disease.)
 Violet’s eye infection was successfully treated and no venereal infection was found in either mother or child.
 However, following this episode, Lady Mordaunt declared to her husband, "Charlie, I have deceived you; the child is not yours; it’s Lord Cole’s".
 She further claimed to have committed adultery with "Lord Cole, Sir Frederick Johnstone, the Prince of Wales and others, often and in open day".
 As one of Princess Alexandra’s biographers put it, "the ensuing scandal was immense".